 Tip: Tuesday lunch is the easiest slot to book and the kitchen runs the same menu.
 Wine pairings start at £180.

-Gordon Ramsay's Royal Hospital Road three-Michelin-starred kitchen in Chelsea London, opened 1998 and held its three stars longer than any other restaurant in the UK.
+Gordon Ramsay's Royal Hospital Road three-Michelin-starred kitchen in Chelsea London, opened 1998 and held its three stars longer than any other restaurant.

 Order: The Pressed Foie Gras course and the lobster ravioli that have been on the menu since opening.